jochembroekhoff/motorscript-v2-rework/docs/introduction.md

 $ ./mosc [option...]
 ```

-See [Configuration](./configuration.md#cli-options) for details about which options are available and what they do.
+See [CLI options](./configuration/cli-options.md) for details about which options are available and what they do.

 As can be seen from the list of available options, it is not possible to directly compile a stand-alone MotorScript
 file.
 All source files will be discovered automatically, they are scanned in the `src` directory.